sigmeus/firemeus/README.md

 ### Features:
 * view live as you write
 * auto embed links (try youtube, github, soundcloud links etc...)
-* try using the voice recognigtion on your phone, and watch written live on your computer
+* try using the voice recognigtion on your phone, and watch written in real time on your computer

 View it live at http://firewrite.firebaseapp.com